00labs/huma-signals/huma_signals/adapters/ethereum_wallet/README.md

-# ETH Wallet Transactions Signal Adapter
+# Ethereum Wallet Signal Adapter

-This is the repository for the Signal Adapter that fetch signal about Ethereum addresses' transactions.
+This is the repository for the Signal Adapter that fetch signal about Ethereum addresses.

 ## Type of signals

 - Address' tenure
 - Address' number of transactions
 - Address' current and historical balance
+- ...

 ## Local Development